lofyhub/Pexelry/README.md

     - Nuxt.js
     - Vuex

-Clone the repo to your local machine and then follow the steps below
+Clone the repo to your local machine and then follow the procedure below

 ```bash
 # installs all the dependencies needed for this project